 Federal regulations require Title IV financial aid funds be awarded under the assumption that a student will attend the institution for the entire period in which federal assistance was awarded.
 When a student withdraws from courses for any reason, including medical reasons, he/she may no longer be eligible for the full amount of Title IV funds that he/she was originally scheduled to receive.
 All Title IV funds must be returned to the Department within 45 days of the determination that the student withdrew.
 Martin Luther College (MLC) students who receive federal financial aid and do not complete their classes during a semester or term could be responsible for repaying a portion of the aid they received.
 Students who do not begin attendance must repay all financial aid disbursed for the term.
-All Title IV funds must be returned to the Department within 45 days of the determination that the student withdrew.
+All Title IV funds must be returned to the Department that the student within 45 days of the determination that the students who do not begin attendance must repay all financial aid disbursed for the term.
+All Title IV funds must be returned to the Department within that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of the determination that the student within 45 days of